Kernel Estimates as General Concept for the Measuring of Pedestrian Density: Concept and Definition

 \subsubsection{Borsalino Kernel}

-Borsalino kernel comes from \cite{krbalek20183s} where it is defined for one dimension.
-Generalization used in this paper for two dimensions can be defined as follows
+The Borsalino kernel comes from \cite{krbalek20183s}, where it is defined for one dimension.
+The generalization used in this paper for two dimensions can be defined as follows

-with the same pedestrian support (\ref{eq:ped_support}) and indicator function (\ref{eq:indicator}) as in the previous cases and normalization constant $Z$ which is numerically calculated.
-This kernel has similar properties as the conic kernel.
-However they differ in theoretical features - Borsalino kernel is differentiable and this fact can be helpful in analytical calculations.
+with the same pedestrian support (\ref{eq:ped_support}) and indicator function (\ref{eq:indicator}) as in the previous cases and a normalization constant $Z$, which is numerically calculated.
+This kernel has similar properties as the conic kernel, however, they differ in theoretical features.
+The Borsalino kernel is differentiable, and this fact can be helpful in analytical calculations.
 On the contrary, the conic kernel does not have to be normalized using numerical computation.
-More about their differences with respect to the evaluating of densities will be found in further text.